Find out more & book online at 3btraining.com

 In this article, we will cover everything you need to know about the EUSR National Water Hygiene scheme.

 The Energy & Utility Skills Register (EUSR) is a national register of individuals working in the energy and utilities sector.
-The National Water Hygiene scheme is a part of this register and is specifically for those working in the water industry.
+This scheme is a part of this register and is specifically for those working in the water industry.
 It is a training and accreditation program that ensures workers are aware of the potential risks associated with drinking water and are trained to handle it safely.

 To become accredited under the EUSR National Water Hygiene scheme, you must complete the training and pass an assessment.
 The training can be completed online or in-person through an approved training provider.
 The assessment consists of a multiple-choice test and a practical demonstration of your knowledge and skills.
 Once you have passed the assessment, you will receive a National Water Hygiene card, which is valid for three years.